sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

     def __special__(self):
-        """By default we aren`t include dndered members.
+        """By default we aren`t include dundered members.

         Also there may be no docstring.
         """

     def _private(self):